Stiles Junction, Wisconsin: Geography

 By 1887 there were several hotels, saloons and other shops established in proximity to Stiles Junction.
 A piece in the October 19, 1991 Green Bay Press-Gazette list the Stiles Junction population as 40.

 The abandoned rail bed to the east is now the Oconto River State Trail, with a trailhead on Military Road adjacent to Stiles Junction.

 Railroad

 The pre-existing Milwaukee Road's line (December 30, 1882) connected Milwaukee and the Upper Peninsula of Michigan.
 The shared station that was built in 1881 and has recently collapsed and been removed.

 The C&NW in 1899 built a 2.4 mile branch line to a sawmill and planing mill in Stiles and later removed it in 1932.
 The C&NW rail line eastward from the junction to Oconto, Wisconsin is now abandoned.

 Stiles Junction Union Depot

-The Stiles Union depot, combining a freight warehouse, a ticket office and passenger waiting room, was built in the north west angle of the crossing, facing the both the Milwaukee & Northern and C&NW tracks.
+The Stiles Union depot, combining a freight warehouse, a ticket office and passenger waiting room, was built in the north west angle of the crossing, facing both the Milwaukee & Northern and C&NW tracks.
 Stiles Junction depot is a 'sister' to the Milwaukee Road's Forest Junction, WI depot as they share the same architectural plan.
 This depot succumbed to a structural collapse in the late 2010s, date unrecorded.